-1) recycled or scrap sources; or

-2) smelters, refiners, or both, which have been determined to be compliant with the Conflict-free Smelter Program (CFSP) by the Conflict-free Sourcing Initiative (CFSI), or one of CFSP's mutually recognized assessment programs, and appear on CFSI's list of validated smelters and refiners, consistent with the definitions provided for in Rule 13p-1 under the U.S. Securities Exchange Act of 1934.
+- 1) recycled or scrap sources; or - 2) smelters, refiners, or both, which have been determined to be compliant with the Conflict-free Smelter Program (CFSP) by the Conflict-free Sourcing Initiative (CFSI), or one of CFSP's mutually recognized assessment programs, and appear on CFSI's list of validated smelters and refiners, consistent with the definitions provided for in Rule 13p-1 under the U.S. Securities Exchange Act of 1934.

-Starting in 2016 (or 2018 for smaller companies), if manufacturer is voluntarily claiming "conflict-free", for the purposes of conformance to this criterion, an independent private sector audit (IPSA) is required to verify manufacturer's control systems and justification for determination, conducted in accordance with Rule 13p under the US Securities Exchange Act of 1934.
+Starting in 2016 (or 2018 for smaller companies), if manufacturer is voluntarily claiming "conflict-free", for the purposes of conformance to this criterion, an independent private sector audit (IPSA) is required to verify manufacturer's control systems and justification for determination, conducted in accordance with Rule 13p under the U.S. Securities Exchange Act of 1934.

 NOTE 1 - For this criterion, "recycled or scrap sources" are defined as recycled metals are reclaimed end-user or postconsumer products, or scrap processed metals created during product manufacturing.
 Recycled metal includes excess, obsolete, defective, and scrap metal materials which contain refined or processed metals that are appropriate to recycle in the production of tin, tantalum, tungsten and/or gold.
-Minerals partially processed, unprocessed or a bi-product from another ore are not recycled metals.39 a) copy of the independent private sector audit report, as specified in the criterion, verifying the manufacturer's determination of conflict-free sourcing.
+Minerals partially processed, unprocessed or a bi-product from another ore are not recycled metals.

-NOTE 2 - For CFSI list, see <www.conflictfreesourcing.org/conflict-free-smelter-refiner-lists>.
+NOTE 2 - For CFSI list, see < www.conflictfreesourcing.org/conflict-free-smelter-refiner-lists>.